The Physically based material of BJS.

 PBRMaterialLightFalloff Standard: light is falling off like in the standard material to enhance interoperability with other materials.

-Returns the dirty light flag value
+The dirty light flag value

 Returns the line list draw mode